-Download Geographic Names Information System (GNIS) data using the U.S. Board on Geographic Names website.
-Query the database for official geographic feature names, their location attributes, variant names, and other data.
-Display, print, and download up to 2,000 records from a query.
+Geographic Names Information System (GNIS) data is available for download via the U.S. Board on Geographic Names website.
+You can also download names using a query in Search Domestic Names.
+GNIS includes official names, their location attributes, variant names, and other data, which can be displayed, printed, and downloaded (in csv format) up to a maximum of 2,000 records.

 What is the Geographic Names Information System (GNIS)?